holepunchto/bare/README.md

 The `Bare.Addon` namespace provides support for loading native addons, which are typically written in C/C++ and distributed as shared libraries.

+> [!NOTE]
+> This is an advanced API that users should never have to interact with directly.

 #### `const addon = Addon.load(url[, options])`

 Load a static or dynamic native addon identified by `url`.
 If `url` is not a static native addon, Bare will instead look for a matching dynamic object library.